AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Production and upload.md

               uploadAddress:(NSString *)vodUploadAddress
                  uploadAuth:(NSString *)vodUploadAuth;
 ``` |
 |Upload a video.|After you call this method to upload a video, the uploadState attribute of the AliyunVodPublishManager object is set to AliyunVodUploadVideo.
-For more information about the upload URL and credential that are provided by ApsaraVideo VOD, see [Use the upload URL and credential](https://help.aliyun.com/document_detail/99889.html).
+For more information about the upload URL and credential that are provided by ApsaraVideo VOD, see [Use upload URLs and credentials to upload media files](/intl.en-US/Upload SDK/Upload from clients/Use upload URLs and credentials to upload media files.md).

 ```
 - (int)uploadVideoWithPath:(NSString *)videoPath